r3cla/qrchallenge/README.md

 ### What I learned
 - Focusing on mobile first makes things alot easier for me.
 - How to set up github pages.

+- ### Useful resources

+- [Github Pages](https://www.pages.github.com) - This helped me easily deploy a live example of my website for free, straight from my github repo.
+- [W3 Validator](https://w3.org/) - Good for newbies like myself to quickly check for errors in your HTML and CSS.
+- [StackOverflow](https://stackoverflow.com/) - Great for newbies like myself needing help to troubleshoot code.
+- [ChatGPT](https://openai.com) - Great for proof reading and finding any sneaky problems within your code.
+Also helpful for providing a starting point, so long as you understand the code it is outputting.